Skip to content

 • self build

-Index all the commands and libraries present in the valet user directory and installation directory.
+Index all the commands and libraries present in the valet extensions directory and installation directory.

 • self config